thunderrabbit/hi.robnugen.com/README.md

   we going to check the credentials, and where to find them.
 * ``AuthenticationService`` will be a utility class to allow you configure the authentication process.
-* ``AuthenticationMiddleware`` will be executed as part of the middleware queue, this is before your Controllers are processed by the framework, and will pick the credentials and process them to check if the user is authenticated.
+* ``AuthenticationMiddleware`` will be executed as part of the middleware queue.
+  This happens before your Controllers are processed by the framework, and will pick the credentials and process them to check if the user is authenticated.

-If you remember, we used :doc:`AuthComponent </controllers/components/authentication>` before to handle all these steps.
-Now the logic is divided into specific classes and the authentication process happens before your controller layer.
-First it checks if the user is authenticated (based on the configuration you provided) and injects the user and the authentication results into the request for further reference.
+This logic is divided into specific classes and the authentication process happens before your controller layer.
+First it checks if the user is authenticated (based on the configuration you provided) and injects the user and corresponding authentication results into the request for further reference.

 In **src/Application.php**, add the following imports::